 Religious beliefs, philosophical concerns or health may all lead a person to follow a vegetarian diet.
 But, becoming a vegetarian — especially if you've been a lifelong meat-eater — isn't always easy.
-Your best bet?
+Your best bet if you’re feeling overwhelmed?
 Switch to a vegetarian diet in steps.
-A gradual change will give you time to find vegetarian foods that you enjoy.
+A gradual change will give you time to find plenty of vegetarian foods that you enjoy.

 Find Foods You Enjoy